What is the career objective for resumes and how do you write one? Learn how to write a career objective in resumes so you can get the job you want.

 Here’s a sample of a career objective for experienced software engineers applying to Google for a job in artificial intelligence.
 Feel free to modify this career objective for software engineers to your own skillset and career goals.

-When writing your fresher career objective, you may also want to research some of the skills required for jobs of the future so you can learn about them and include them in your career objective statement.
+When writing your fresher career objective, you may also want to research some of the skills required for jobs of the future, or in-demand skills like data analytics, so you can learn about them and include them in your career objective statement.

 This will make your resume more attractive to future-focused employers desirous of building a workforce equipped with the right skills for the future of work.

 These include the ability to balance analytical (left-brain) thinking with creative (right brain) thinking and a growth mindset that includes active learning.

 They also include soft skills like emotional intelligence, higher-level decision-making, interpersonal communication skills, empathy, teamwork and leadership skills as well as technology skills.

 Need more career tips and guidance?
 Join the Glow & Lovely Career Community where you can take a free career test, try an online course, practice for a Government Job exam or create your resume with the easy resume builder.